Skip to main content

 Filing deadline:

-- If still employed: within 1 year of the salary being due.
+• If still employed: within 1 year after the dispute arose.

-- If employment ended: within 6 months of the last day of employment, or within 1 year of the salary being due, whichever is earlier.
+• If employment ended: within 6 months of the last day of employment.
+Claims generally cannot go back more than 1 year from the date of filing.

 Claim cap: